-Smoke Alarms may not have time to alarm before the fire itself causes Smoke Alarms may not nave time to alarm before the fire itself causes damage, injury, or death, since smoke from some fires may not reach the unit immediately.
-Examples of this include persons smoking in bed, chil-dren playing with matches, or fires caused by violent explosions resulting from escaping gas.
+Smoke Alarms may not have time to alarm before the fire itself causes damage, injury, or death, since smoke from some fires may not reach the unit immediately.
+Examples of this include persons smoking in bed, children playing with matches, or fires caused by violent explosions resulting from escaping gas.